Pakistan–Saudi Arabia relations: Expat Pakistani labour

-Energy Relation
+Energy relations

+There has traditionally been very little Arab sharing of oil with Pakistan despite the Muslim partnerships.
+There has been very little energy investment from Saudi Arabia to Pakistan and no investment in Balochistan energy exploration.

 Petroleum

 In February 2019, Saudi Arabia's Saudi Aramco and SABIC announced to set up a US$10 billion oil refinery and Petrochemical industry in Pakistan's deepwater port of Gwadar, Balochistan.
 It would also help refine and store imported oil for onward transportation to China and develop fuel supply chain for the landlocked Central Asian states.
-Fuel transportation to China through Pakistan would take just 7 days as opposed to the western route through Indian Ocean that takes almost 40 days.
+Fuel transportation to China through Pakistan would take just 7 days as opposed to the western route through Indian Ocean which takes almost 40 days.

 Mining

 Saudi Arabia is thought to possibly invest in Reko Diq Mine.
 It is a large copper mine located in the west of Pakistan in Balochistan.
-Reko Diq represents one of the largest copper reserve in Pakistan and in the world having estimated reserves of 5.9 billion tonnes of ore grading 0.41% copper.
+Reko Diq represents one of the largest copper reserves in Pakistan and in the world having estimated reserves of 5.9 billion tonnes of ore grading 0.41% copper.
 The mine also has gold mining reserves amounting to 41.5 million oz.

 Security relations

-Pakistan maintains close military ties with Saudi Arabia, providing extensive support, arms and training for the Saudi armed forces.
+Pakistan maintains close military ties with Saudi Arabia, providing extensive support, arms, and training for the Saudi armed forces.
 Since the 1970s, Pakistani soldiers have been stationed in Saudi Arabia to protect the Kingdom.
 Pakistan has also been providing training to Saudi soldiers and pilots.
-Fighter Pilots of the Pakistan Air Force flew aircraft of the Royal Saudi Air Force to repel an incursion from South Yemen in 1969 and Pakistan Army Corps of Engineers built Saudi fortifications along its border with Yemen.
+Fighter Pilots of the Pakistan Air Force flew aircraft of the Royal Saudi Air Force doring the Al-Wadiah War between Saudi Arabia and South Yemen in 1969, and Pakistan Army Corps of Engineers built Saudi fortifications along its border with Yemen.

 In the 1970s and 1980s, during the Iran–Iraq War approximately ~20,000 Pakistani soldiers were stationed in the kingdom.
 Saudi Arabia has negotiated the purchase of Pakistani ballistic missiles capable of carrying nuclear warheads.
 It is also speculated that Saudi Arabia secretly funded Pakistan's atomic bomb programme and seeks to purchase atomic weapons from Pakistan to enable it to counteract possible threats from arsenals of the weapons of mass destruction possessed by Iran, Iraq and Israel.
 Both nations have received high-level delegations of scientists, government and Saudi military experts of seeking to study the development of a Saudi nuclear programme.
 Pakistan also formed a key intermediary in the Al-Yamamah arms deal with the United Kingdom.

-According to Bruno Tertrais, a researcher for the EU Non-Proliferation Consortium, during informal discussions held in 2005 a former Pakistan National Command Authority officials have said that deploying Pakistan nuclear warheads in Saudi Arabia would be "worse than the Cuban missile crisis."
+According to Bruno Tertrais, a researcher for the EU Non-Proliferation Consortium, during informal discussions held in 2005 former Pakistan National Command Authority officials have said that deploying Pakistan nuclear warheads in Saudi Arabia would be "worse than the Cuban missile crisis."
 Tertrais concludes that there is no hard evidence in the public domain of any nuclear cooperation between the two countries.

+In 2023, Saudi officials arrested and deported up to 12,000 Afghans living illegally in their country carrying fake Pakistani passports.

 Pakistan rejected a request from Saudi Arabia to contribute troops to the Saudi-led intervention in Yemen.